Ma-nideepa25/C-cpp/README.md

 # C-cpp
-It consist of tree structure and singly Linked list programs.
+It consist of tree structure and singly Linked list programs in data structure part.